Computational Physics Group

 Samuel Paolucci at the University of Notre Dame is an expert on theoretical and computational aspects of fluid mechanics, heat transfer, and thermodynamics, with particular interest in complex fluids, heterogeneous materials and ionic liquids.

 David B. Go at the University of Notre Dame is interested in the micro-plasma physics, electro-hydro-dynamics, heat transfer, and fluid dynamics.
-He is deeply involved in research focused on the micro-plasma induced damage.
+He is involved in research focused on the micro-plasma induced damage.

 Joseph M. Power at the University of Notre Dame is interested in the combustion, flow physics and applied mathematics.
 He is deeply involved in research focused on the reduced kinetics schemes for combustion.